EgorBusuioc/hessen_land/README.md

 Password recovery via email is also implemented.
 It’s important to note that the security-service communicates with the notification-service exclusively through Kafka.
 The notification-service does not expose any public HTTP endpoints, preventing any external interference with its operations.

+## 🧱 What's Next?

+I am currently working on the implementation of the `user-service`, which handles the management of citizen and registrar profiles.
+After registration, registrars will receive a notification about the new user and will be able to view the user's profile and verify it.
+Only after verification will the user be able to access the system and use its services.